jonathanatuscpsu/forecasting-risk/index.md

 ## Description of Major Assignments

- - **Exam**  – There will be two exams given during class  after we finish module 2 and module 4 to assess grasp of key concepts of time series analysis and forecasting.
+ - **Exams**  – There will be two exams given during class  after we finish module 2 and module 4 to assess grasp of key concepts of time series analysis and forecasting.

  - **Assignments**  – 4 take-home assignments will be given throughout the semester.
 Students will have 2 weeks to complete the assignments.